 foreign air crew arriving in New Zealand.

 Travel insurance is highly recommended but not mandatory for arrivals in New Zealand.

 People in New Zealand are encouraged to download the NZ Covid Tracer App, a tool to help identify people exposed to coronavirus.
 When entering businesses such as bars, restaurants and shops, you can check in with a QR code that records your presence to stop virus spread.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS

 Masks must be worn on flights, including in airports, and on public transport.
-Masks are also recommended in busy places.
-Restrictions vary across the region, but in general New Zealand is basically pandemic-free!
+Masks are also recommended indoors and in busy places.
+Attractions are open but restrictions vary across the country.

 NOTE: This information is general and restrictions are subject to change, so keep in touch with the latest official advice from your local government and New Zealand authorities.

 WHEN IS THE BEST TIME OF YEAR TO TRAVEL TO NEW ZEALAND?

 The rugged beauty and varied landscapes that make up New Zealand mean it's always a good time to go backpacking in this incredible country!
 Keep in mind that New Zealand's seasons are flipped from the Northern Hemisphere, so Summer is December - February, Autumn is March - May, Winter is June - August, and Spring is September - November.